Advanced Simulation and Computing Program

-The Advanced Simulation and Computing Program (or ASC) is a super-computing program run by the National Nuclear Security Administration, in order to simulate, test, and maintain the United States nuclear stockpile.
+The Advanced Simulation and Computing Program (ASC) is a super-computing program run by the National Nuclear Security Administration, in order to simulate, test, and maintain the United States nuclear stockpile.
 The program was created in 1995 in order to support the Stockpile Stewardship Program (or SSP).
 The goal of the initiative is to extend the lifetime of the current aging stockpile.